Horse Fencing 101

 Barbed wire, while it’s a cheaper fencing option, tends to be completely inappropriate for horses because they can easily injure themselves on it.
 You also want to select a fence without sharp edges that a horse could possibly injure themselves on by leaning, scratching or falling into it.
 The right fence should be strong, well-built, and capable of lasting many years.

 It’s also very important to select a horse fence that is the appropriate height.
 These fences should be high enough that your horses will be discouraged from attempting to jump over it.
-Most horse fences should be about 60 inches above ground level.
+Most horse fences include aluminum wire that measures roughly 60 inches above ground level.
 If you have a very large horse, you may need it to be over 60 inches.